 Children’s University Achievement Corporation

 Children's University Achievement Corporation is a non-profit corporation that is not organized for the private gain of any person.
 It is organized under the Non-Profit Corporation Law for charitable, religious, and educational purposes.
-The specific purpose of the corporation is to provide educational opportunities which emphasizes no drugs and no gangs, while offering services for academic achievement, fine arts, sports with coaching and scientific instructional tutoring for children in all communities.
+The specific purpose of the corporation is to provide educational opportunities which emphasize no drugs and no gangs, while offering services for academic achievement, fine arts, sports with coaching and scientific instructional tutoring for children in all communities.

-1. Literacy is a fundamental human right and an essential skill for life.
+1.Literacy is a fundamental human right and an essential skill for life.
 Unfortunately, illiteracy is still a major problem in the United States, with millions of adults and school-age children unable to read or write at a basic level.
-This has serious implications for their future prospects, as well as the nation’s overall economic health.
+This has serious implications for their prospects, as well as the nation’s overall economic health.

 Free Quick Ready Reading System Pre-Launch coming soon to your local You Tube Channels2023